dxw/playbook/playbook.md

 change that you are about to make, explain it to them and ask for their explicit approval.
 It's fine to do this on the phone if that is more convenient, but if you do, update the ticket with a comment what you said and what was agreed.

-### Managing tickets

-There are a few background tasks that we do to ensure that helpdesk work goes smoothly.

-#### Suspended tickets

-The work in this section is the responsibility of **Front-line support agents**.

-Only people who have been registered in Zendesk are permitted to submit tickets.

-Tickets received from unregistered users are put into the Suspended Tickets view with a reason of "permission denied".
-We receive a digest email on the systems email to let us know what is in the suspended queue.

-If we see a suspended ticket that looks legitimate, we create a ticket for the project owner and ask if the user should be added.
-If they can be added, we create them in Clients and Projects as a contact on the appropriate project, and then recover the ticket from the suspended list.
-If the new user shouldn't be added, we delete the ticket and ask the project owner to resubmit it if required.

-If we receive a suspended ticket from someone who is not a contact but is adding useful information, add the information to the relevant ticket as an internal note and then delete the suspended ticket.
-We make sure the internal note mentions who the information came from.

-Unauthorised users submitting tickets will not receive any response, so it is important to check the suspended list frequently.

-Zendesk also suspends tickets that it suspects may be spam or autoresponders.
-It's hard to monitor the contents of the suspended tickets view if it's cluttered.
-So we clean up the list regularly.
-We delete anything that doesn't need to be recovered or noted.

-#### SLA breaches

-The work described in this section is the responsibility of **delivery managers**.

-We monitor Zendesk for tickets that are or will shortly be breaching our SLA.
-There are two views to facilitate this: *SLA breaches* and *Approaching SLA breaches*.
-The number of tickets in these views is also displayed on the monitoring dashboard in the office.

-Tickets will appear in these views if they have missed or are about to miss our targets for responsiveness.
-Our internal SLA targets are more stringent than our contractual SLA, so other than in extreme circumstances, we treat SLA breaches as a prompt for action rather than a crisis.

-If a ticket is breaching the SLA or will soon do so, we take some action to avoid the breach.
-If the assignee is available, they may wish to prioritise work on that ticket.
-If not, it may be sensible to assign the ticket to someone else who can deal with the problem.

-Always remember that all tickets except monitoring issues are subject to the
-SLA: whether raised by someone within dxw or by a client.

-If you think we have breached the SLA badly, or have breached our contractual SLA, we contact the client to apologise and let them know what we're going to do about it.

-#### Sampling

-The work described in this section is the responsibility of **Harry**.

-It's important for us to be able to provide good feedback to the team and catch potential problems before they become serious, so we review a sample of solved tickets at regular intervals.

-If any problems are found with tickets, we give feedback, discuss as a team and change our process if necessary.

 #### Following up on bad client feedback